Angolan miombo woodlands: Threats and protected areas

 The intense and long-lasting Angolan Civil War from 1975 to 2002 caused immense damage to this environment, leaving the forests exposed to poaching and uncontrolled clearance, and conservation became a low priority for the government.
-The conflict also prevented be proper study of the region by scientists.
+The conflict also prevented proper study of the region by scientists.
 However the woodland is not threatened by clearance for agriculture or logging as along with the effects of war there are other factors keeping the population of the region to a minimum; the sandy soil does not sustain agriculture, and the woods and grassland are rife with tsetse fly.
 Some forest is being cleared on the edge of towns or for strip-mining.

 There are a number of Angolan national parks in the region.
 Some had to be abandoned at various times during the civil war due to fighting.

 5.37% of the ecoregion is in protected areas.
 Protected areas in the ecoregion include: